tudocomp/tudocomp/docs/Documentation.md

 ## Framework utility

->TODO
+The main executable, `tudocomp_driver`, is used as a command-line tool that contains with the necessary usage information.

 ## Library

 The library is meant to make the compressor implementations accessible by third party applications.

-All code is written in C++11.

-### Inventory

->TODO

-### License

->TODO

-### Linking

-The library comes as a set of C++ headers with no linked binaries in any form.
+It comes as a set of `C++` headers, no binary objects need to be built.
 Alas, in order to use a specific compressor implementation, including the respective headers suffices.

-Note the external dependencies listed below.
+Please refer to the [Doxygen documentation](about:blank) for an overview over the available compression and coding implementations.

+Please also note the library's [dependencies](#dependencies) and that all code is written in `C++11`.

-### Dependencies
+### Dependencies {#dependencies}

 The library has the following external dependencies required for compilation:

 * [`Boost`](http://www.boost.org/) (`system`, `program_options` and `filesystem`; 1.55 or later).
 * [`sdsl-lite`](https://github.com/simongog/sdsl-lite) (2.03 or later).
 * [`glog`](https://github.com/google/glog) (0.34 or later).

+### License

+>TODO

 # Coding Guideline